James O'Neill (actor, born 1847)

-James O'Neill (November 15, 1847 – August 10, 1920) was an Irish-American theatre actor and the father of the American playwright Eugene O'Neill.
+James O'Neill (November 15, 1847 – August 10, 1920) was an Irish-American theatre actor.
+He was the father of American playwright Eugene O'Neill and the inspiration for one of the primary characters in his son's play Long Day's Journey into Night.

 Early life

-James O'Neill was born on November 15, 1847 in County Kilkenny, Ireland.
+James O'Neill was born on November 15, 1847, in County Kilkenny, Ireland.
 His parents were distant cousins, Edward and Mary O'Neill.
 His father was a farmer.
 The family emigrated to America in 1851 and settled in Buffalo, New York.
-In 1857 they moved to Cincinnati, Ohio where James was apprenticed to a machinist.
+In 1857 they moved to Cincinnati, Ohio, where James was apprenticed to a machinist.

 Career

 At the age of 21, he made his stage debut in a Cincinnati, Ohio, production of Boucicault's The Colleen Bawn (1867).
 Also in 1867, Edwin Forrest embarked on a "farewell tour".
 O'Neill had a minor part in Forrest's Cincinnati production of Virginius, and then joined a travelling repertory company.
 He played a young sailor in Joseph Jefferson's Rip Van Winkle and for the first time found his brogue a handicap.
 He also played Macduff to Edwin Booth's Macbeth.

+In 1874, he played the titular role in Othello in Chicago, trading off with the famous actor Edwin Booth.
+Casting O'Neill, who was called Black Irish because of his black hair, has been marked as one possible origin of disputes about whether the character Othello was meant to merely to have black hair and dark features, rather than to be of sub-Saharan African origin.